The Overall Best State to Buy a Car

 Buying a car is an expensive undertaking regardless of the sticker price.
-Nationally, average vehicle prices continue to rise, and the COVID-19 pandemic made used cars hotter commodities in 2020 and beyond.
+Nationally, average vehicle costs continue to rise, and the COVID-19 pandemic made used cars hotter commodities in 2020 and beyond.
 Additionally, many states add expensive fees, sales tax, and department of motor vehicle charges.
 Regardless of how skilled you are with negotiation, all these costs vary from one state to another.
 Car dealers may charge extra, too, to make more profit.
 But there is some good news: It can be significantly cheaper to buy and own a car in some states than others.
 In this article, we explore the best state to buy a car to help you on your way to finding a great deal.

 One of the first things to consider during the car search and buying process is the initial cost.
 The price of a new or used car model is not the same across all states, so shopping around and knowing the facts can be beneficial.